List of EastEnders characters introduced in 2013: TJ Spraggan

+For his role as TJ, Sargeant was longlisted for "Best Young Actor" at the 2014 Inside Soap Awards.

 Rosie Spraggan

 Rosie Spraggan, played by Jerzey Swingler, is Terry Spraggan's (Terry Alderton) daughter.
-She first appears on 7 November 2013 with her brother, TJ (George Sargeant), arriving together when their father moves to Albert Square with his new girlfriend Bianca Butcher (Patsy Palmer).
+She first appears on 7 November 2013 with her brother, TJ (George Sargeant), arriving together when their father moves to Albert Square with his new girlfriend Bianca Jackson (Patsy Palmer).
 TJ asks questions about a crime scene at the house next door, scaring Rosie when he tells her it was a murder.
 The two clash with Bianca's children, especially Liam Butcher (James Forde).
 Bianca and Terry agree that Rosie's mother, Nikki Spraggan (Rachel Wilde) should have Christmas dinner at theirs, because it is what Rosie and TJ want.

 Alderton told Inside Soap that Rosie is "just as gobby as her dad", explaining that "if there's something to be eaten, she'll eat it—something to play with, she'll play with it."
 Rosie left alongside Terry and TJ on 12 September 2014.